RaviSoji/colab_utils/README.md

-# Convenient data management functions for Google Colaboratory.
+# Simple data management functions for Google Colab.

 ## Usage
 Suppose you have a Google Colab notebook open, then: